HEFTIEProject/heftie-textbook/book/4-processing.md

 ### Upsampling

-If we're upsampling by a factor of two, then our ouptut array will have double the shape of the input array.
+If we're upsampling by a factor of two, then our output array will have double the shape of the input array.
 In 3D, each input chunk will map to 8 output chunks.

 ```{mermaid}
     flowchart LR